AlexandreVolts/my-code-artwork/README.md

 **Projects marked with (old) are more than 5 years old, and do not require these commands.
 They can be run by droping directly the index.html file in a browser.**

+## Apollonian Gasket Fractal

+Generation of an Apollonian Gasket Fractal using imaginary numbers and Descartes theorem.

 ## Elementary Celular Automata

 A binary celular automata using a given ruleset to be generated. <br />